 A man could speak to his neighbors and proclaim a cup of coffee to be a “blood cup.”
 That means whoever takes that thimbleful to his mouth and swallows it has accepted the mission of cleansing family honor by taking revenge on a named enemy.

 If that person does not carry out his duty, his fate is dishonor and exile.

 There are many more such traditions – and they aren’t limited to tent-dwelling Bedouin.
-Even in today's homes, such as in this video, where the beans might be pre-roasted and the coffee made in on a stovetop in a modern kitchen, the rituals and meanings remain unchanged.
+Even in modern homes, where the beans might be pre-roasted and the coffee made in a Keurig, the rituals and meanings remain unchanged.
 Coffee is more than just a drink—it’s an integral part of Jordanian culture.

 Coffee’s Role in Marriage

 Coffee isn’t just about appreciating hospitality.
 It is an important part of negotiation in Bedouin culture.